-Ads that run outside of your time zones waking hours stand more chance of being hit by bots and click farms from other geos.
+Ads that run outside of your time zone during waking hours stand a higher chance of being hit by bots and click farms from other geos.
 Dayparting, as the technique is called, involves stopping and starting your ads at the best time to target genuine users.

 To make it easier on yourself, signing up for click fraud prevention is actually pretty cost effective.

 When you consider that ClickCease costs from $50 a month and most of our clients save well over $1000 from fraud clicks each month, manually blocking click fraud seems like more hassle than it’s worth.
 After all, how much is your time worth?
 You could probably free up a lot of your time for $50.

 On top of that, the less fraud clicks, the better your ROAS and, believe it or not, the less your CPC.

 - We’re the industry leading click fraud prevention solution with over 2 million campaigns protected worldwide